EMD F-unit: Passenger service

 While the F-unit series was originally conceived for freight service, many were used to haul passenger trains.
 The original EMC FT demonstrator was equipped with a steam generator in the B units for train heating.
 Several railroads took advantage of the large space in the rear of their B units to add steam generators.
 The first FTs built strictly as a passenger unit was the Santa Fe 167 four unit set in February 1945.
 Learning from that, EMD offered an optional steam generator on all later F unit models.
-It was mounted at the rear of the carbody; steam-generator equipped locomotives can be recognised by the exhaust stack and safety valves protruding at the rear of the roof.
+It was mounted at the rear of the car body; steam-generator equipped locomotives can be recognized by the exhaust stack and safety valves protruding at the rear of the roof.

-The F units were popular passenger locomotives on mountain grades (where they were recommended by EMD), because a four-unit set had more motored axles than a trio of E-units of equivalent power (sixteen versus twelve) and thus had less chance of overloading the traction motors.
-Additionally, that 4-unit F set had all its weight on driven wheels and was thereby capable of greater tractive effort.
+The F-units were popular passenger locomotives on mountain grades (where they were recommended by EMD), because a four-unit set had more motored axles than a trio of E-units of equivalent power (16 versus 12) and thus had less chance of overloading the traction motors.
+Additionally, the four F-unit set had all its weight on driven wheels and was thereby capable of greater tractive effort.
 The AT&SF Super Chief, CB&Q/D&RGW/WP California Zephyr, and GN Empire Builder all used F units on their Chicago-West Coast routes in the 1950s.
 The F7 was also popular for commuter lines and other passenger service where the trains were short.

 Options

-There were several options that could be specified by customers, such as type and mounting location of horns and bells.
+There were several options that could be specified by customers for the F-units, such as type and mounting location of horns and bells.